megwil/au-privacy-policy/au-privacy_policy.md

 For instance, Dilruk is a website host.
 He sells business technology to a furniture company, "Banana Lounges".
 "Banana Lounges" use that technology to collect personal information about their employee, Sasha.

 In this situation, the law says that both Dilruk and "Banana Lounges" are collecting personal information from Sasha.
-That means both Dilruk and "Banana Lounges" them need a privacy policy. **If this kind of situation doesn’t apply to the provider’s services, remove this topic.**
+Dilruk’s privacy policy needs to explain this. **If the provider is like Dilruk in this situation, use this topic.If this kind of situation doesn’t apply to the provider’s services, remove this topic.**

 ### Organisations use Provider’s Services to collect Personal Information.